allegheny-college-cmpsc-101-spring-2024/fibonacci-algorithms-starter/writing/reflection.md

 TODO: Provide a one-paragraph response that answers this question in your own words.

-TODO: Please write the commands you used for fixing errors reported by black and isort.
+TODO: Please write the command you used for fixing errors reported by `ruff`.

 Last TODO: Please copy lines 204-206 in the gatorgrade.yml file and explain why this command is not run with the recursive functions.